Bouthainh/Bouthainh/README.md

 - 👋 Hi, I’m @Bouthainh
-- 👀 I’m interested in technology world
+- 👀 I’m interested in technology, Software Development, and Programming!
-- 🌱 I’m currently learning software engineering
+- 🌱 Junior Software Engineering Studen

 <!---
 Bouthainh/Bouthainh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.